 Following an internship in the Abbey theatre and assisting various designers in theatre and television, she was awarded an Arts Council grant to train at the Motley Theatre Design School in London and in 2007 she was a finalist in the Linbury Biennial Prize for Stage Design.
 She went on to participate in Rough Magic’s seeds programme from 2008-2009.

-Her work to date includes the following set and costume design: The Nest by Franz Xaver Kroetz adapted by Conor McPherson, directed by Ian Rickson at the Young Vic & Lyric Belfast; Fabric by Abi Zakarian directed by Tom O’Brien, winner of a Fringe First at Edinburgh 2016; Macbeth by Giuseppe Verdi at Iford Arts directed by Bruno Ravella; This Lime Tree Bower by Conor McPherson at Project Arts Centre directed by Eoghan Carrick; I Know All The Secrets in my World directed by Natalie Ibu for Tiata Fahodzi; The Lighthouse by Peter Maxwell Davies at the Linbury Studio, Royal Opera House directed by Greg Eldridge; The Night Alive written and directed by Conor McPherson for the Lyric Belfast and Dublin Theatre Festival; At The Ford written by Gavin Kostick directed by Bryan Borroughs for Rise Productions; Gulliver’s Travels with music by Duke Special directed by Des Kennedy for YMT; The Wishmaker for Haringey Shed at The Bernie Grant Arts Centre; Pentecost at the Lyric Belfast directed by Jimmy Fay – winner Best Set Design at the Irish Times Theatre awards 2015; Be Infants In Evil (Druid) directed by Oonagh Murphy at the Mick Lally Theatre as part of the Galway International Arts Festival; Summertime (Tinderbox) directed by Michael Duke at the Mac, Belfast; Its a Family Affair… (We’ll Settle it Ourselves) at Sherman Cymru directed by Róisín McBrinn; How to Succeed in Business Without Really Trying (The Company) at the Lowry Salford, directed by Tom O’Brien; Mixed Marriage at the Lyric Belfast directed by Jimmy Fay; Before it Rains at Bristol Old Vic & Sherman Cymru directed by Róisín McBrinn; Pigeon (Carpet theatre) directed and devised by Ciaran Taylor at Project arts centre; Pornography (Waking Exploits) directed by Mathilde Lopez at Chapter Cardiff and Welsh tour; Ruben Guthrie (Iron Bark) directed by Nicola Samer at the New Wimbledon studio; How the World Began (Tom Atkins) directed by Des Kennedy at the Arcola; The Yellow Wallpaper (Then This) directed by Aoife Spillane Hinks at the Boys School, Smock Alley; Hamlet (Second Age) directed by Aoife Spillane Hinks at the Helix Dublin and Irish national tour; The Colleen Bawn (Project/Civic/Bedrock) directed by Jimmy Fay at Project arts centre and Irish national tour; Serious Money directed by Aoife Spillane Hinks and Dying City directed by Des Kennedy both at Project cube Dublin (Rough Magic seeds); Extremities (Spark to a Flame) directed by Sophie Motley at Mill theatre Dublin; Crosswired directed by Mathilde Lopez for the East London dance festival, Stratford Circus & Shoreditch festival London; The Trials of Brother Jero (Arambe) directed by Bisi Adigun at the Samuel Beckett theatre Dublin; Daily Bread (Dublin Youth Theatre) directed by Rachel West at the Project cube; Top Girls (Galloglass) directed by Jason Byrne at the New theatre Dublin and Irish national tour; Forget-me-not Lane (the Lit) directed by Monty Holender at Teatro Technis, Camden; Through a Film Darkly (Arambe) directed by Bisi Adigun at the Project cube; Ya Get Me (Old Vic education dept) directed by Nathan Curry, schools tour, London.
+Her work to date includes the following set and costume design: Jacques Brel is Alive and Well and Living in Paris at the Gate Theatre Dublin; The Nest by Franz Xaver Kroetz adapted by Conor McPherson, directed by Ian Rickson at the Young Vic & Lyric Belfast; Fabric by Abi Zakarian directed by Tom O’Brien, winner of a Fringe First at Edinburgh 2016; Macbeth by Giuseppe Verdi at Iford Arts directed by Bruno Ravella; This Lime Tree Bower by Conor McPherson at Project Arts Centre directed by Eoghan Carrick; I Know All The Secrets in my World directed by Natalie Ibu for Tiata Fahodzi; The Lighthouse by Peter Maxwell Davies at the Linbury Studio, Royal Opera House directed by Greg Eldridge; The Night Alive written and directed by Conor McPherson for the Lyric Belfast and Dublin Theatre Festival; At The Ford written by Gavin Kostick directed by Bryan Borroughs for Rise Productions; Gulliver’s Travels with music by Duke Special directed by Des Kennedy for YMT; The Wishmaker for Haringey Shed at The Bernie Grant Arts Centre; Pentecost at the Lyric Belfast directed by Jimmy Fay – winner Best Set Design at the Irish Times Theatre awards 2015; Be Infants In Evil (Druid) directed by Oonagh Murphy at the Mick Lally Theatre as part of the Galway International Arts Festival; Summertime (Tinderbox) directed by Michael Duke at the Mac, Belfast; Its a Family Affair… (We’ll Settle it Ourselves) at Sherman Cymru directed by Róisín McBrinn; How to Succeed in Business Without Really Trying (The Company) at the Lowry Salford, directed by Tom O’Brien; Mixed Marriage at the Lyric Belfast directed by Jimmy Fay; Before it Rains at Bristol Old Vic & Sherman Cymru directed by Róisín McBrinn; Pigeon (Carpet theatre) directed and devised by Ciaran Taylor at Project arts centre; Pornography (Waking Exploits) directed by Mathilde Lopez at Chapter Cardiff and Welsh tour; Ruben Guthrie (Iron Bark) directed by Nicola Samer at the New Wimbledon studio; How the World Began (Tom Atkins) directed by Des Kennedy at the Arcola; The Yellow Wallpaper (Then This) directed by Aoife Spillane Hinks at the Boys School, Smock Alley; Hamlet (Second Age) directed by Aoife Spillane Hinks at the Helix Dublin and Irish national tour; The Colleen Bawn (Project/Civic/Bedrock) directed by Jimmy Fay at Project arts centre and Irish national tour; Serious Money directed by Aoife Spillane Hinks and Dying City directed by Des Kennedy both at Project cube Dublin (Rough Magic seeds); Extremities (Spark to a Flame) directed by Sophie Motley at Mill theatre Dublin; Crosswired directed by Mathilde Lopez for the East London dance festival, Stratford Circus & Shoreditch festival London; The Trials of Brother Jero (Arambe) directed by Bisi Adigun at the Samuel Beckett theatre Dublin; Daily Bread (Dublin Youth Theatre) directed by Rachel West at the Project cube; Top Girls (Galloglass) directed by Jason Byrne at the New theatre Dublin and Irish national tour; Forget-me-not Lane (the Lit) directed by Monty Holender at Teatro Technis, Camden; Through a Film Darkly (Arambe) directed by Bisi Adigun at the Project cube; Ya Get Me (Old Vic education dept) directed by Nathan Curry, schools tour, London.